-Dr. Henry Tan is the Chairman of the 8th, 7th, 6th, 5th, 4th, 3rd, 2nd and 1st International Symposiums on Energy, the series that facilitate the multidisciplinary study of energy challenges from an international perspective, and the Chairman of the International Symposium on Quantum Science and Technology.
-He is a Guest Professor of the Institute of Technological Sciences, Wuhan University.
+Dr Tan is a Chair Professor of Wuhan University.
+He is the Chairman of the 8th, 7th, 6th, 5th, 4th, 3rd, 2nd and 1st International Symposiums on Energy Challenges and Mechanics, the series that facilitate the multidisciplinary study of energy solutions from an international perspective, and the Chairman of the International Symposium on Quantum Science and Technology.

 - He delivered the Invited Lecture “Sudden energy release around interfaces during quasi-static loading” at the Surfaces, Microstructure & Fracture Group Colloquia, Department of Physics, University of Cambridge, in May 2008.